justeattakeaway/AwsWatchman/SupportedServices.md

 ```
 {
-	// [optional] defines default thresholds for the alerting group
+	// [optional] defines default thresholds and evaluation periods for the alerting group
-	"Thresholds": {
+	"Values": {
   		"AlarmName": 31
   	},